guillaumegenthial/tf_ner/README.md

 - Train on `train` only
 - Early stopping on `testa`
 - Select best of 5 on the perfomance on `testa`
-- Report mean and standard deviation
+- Report F1 score mean and standard deviation

 ---